 As the dictionary says…

-Basically, lots of mutual agreement.
-When the Dragon and Agnieszka eventually get physical, consent is definitely present.
-Not once does the Dragon force himself upon her.
-Okay, if you’ve read it I know the scene you’re thinking of but for goodness sake!
-That was when he believed Agnieszka had been sent to spy on him and destroy his work, so of course he attacked her!
-It wasn’t sexually motivated, and once he realises his mistake he doesn’t lay another finger on her.
-Get some perspective!
-Sometimes characters are violent towards each other.
-Other characters do far worse things to Agnieszka, and the only reason they don’t come under fire from reviewers is because she doesn’t end up romantically involved with them.
-However, the Dragon does make the first move, and SHE RECIPROCATES.
-Then she makes her own move by CHOOSING to visit him in the middle of the night and well, you can guess how that pans out.
-And MUTUAL CONSENT is present.
+When the Dragon and Agnieszka get physical, consent is definitely present.
+Not once does the Dragon force himself upon her – except okay, if you’ve read it I know the one scene you’re thinking of but that’s completely out of context!
+The Dragon’s violent actions there were in response to his belief that Agnieszka was intending to harm him, and once he realises his mistake he doesn’t lay another finger on her.
+Other characters do far worse things to Agnieszka, and the only reason they don’t come under fire from reviewers is because she doesn’t end up romantically involved with them later.

+It is the Dragon who makes the first move, and Agnieszka happily RECIPROCATES.
+Then, she makes her own move by choosing to visit him in the middle of the night and well, you can guess how that pans out.
+Mutual consent is present.
 The Dragon is sometimes verbally abusive, I’ll give you that, but Agnieszka shows no response to his jibes other than to ignore them and carry on.
-She’s not upset at all.
-Besides, actions speak louder than words, and like I already said the Dragon more than makes up for anything he says by showing Agnieszka that he cares for her.
-I totally ship them.
-Just because their relationship is a bit disjointed and based on desire rather that the mushy, true-love-conquers-all stuff you usually see in fantasy novels (especially YA), doesn’t mean that they don’t care for each other or that it’s not credible.
+He doesn’t alter her personality, or damage her self-worth.
+His actions speak louder than his words; like I already said the Dragon more than makes up for anything he says by showing Agnieszka that he cares for her.
+Just because their relationship is a bit disjointed and initially born from desire rather that the mushy stuff you usually see in fiction, doesn’t mean that they don’t care for each other or that it’s not credible.

 Overall, Uprooted is a solid, refreshing fantasy novel.
 It has a steady pace, excellent cause and effect which keeps the story moving, and there are no lose ends or unanswered questions.
 It’s a complete, feasible story which reflects its source material well whilst also giving it an original spin.
 If you want engrossing standalone fantasy, this is it.
 If you want romance… it’s there, but without the fluff.
 And that’s perfectly okay.